U.S. Senator Warren urges Fed to require removal of Wells Fargo CEO

 U.S. Senator Elizabeth Warren said on Thursday the Federal Reserve should not allow Wells Fargo & Co to grow in size until the bank replaces Chief Executive Officer Tim Sloan.

-In a letter to Fed Chairman Jerome Powell, Warren said Sloan, a 30-year veteran of Wells, is "deeply implicated" in prior bank misconduct, and it is untenable for him to remain at the bank as the Fed seeks a drastic overhaul of its operations.
+In a letter to Fed Chairman Jerome Powell, Warren said Sloan, a 30-year veteran of Wells, was "deeply implicated" in prior bank misconduct, and it was untenable for him to remain at the bank as the Fed sought a drastic overhaul of its operations.

 "The Wells Fargo Board of Directors cannot plausibly claim that it is `ensuring senior management`s ongoing effectiveness in managing the firm`s activities` while retaining a CEO that helped oversee this much misconduct," she wrote.

-Warren has called for Sloan`s removal in the past, and she cannot force the Fed to take such a step.
-But her letter indicates she is ramping up her efforts to oust Sloan.
+Warren has called for Sloan`s removal in the past, but she cannot compel the Fed to take such a step.
+Still, her letter indicated she was ramping up her efforts to oust Sloan, and marks the latest challenge for the bank in Washington, where Wells Fargo has been working to move past its scandals and rebuild its reputation.

-A Fed spokesman said the agency has received the letter and will respond.
+A Fed spokesman said the agency had received the letter and would respond.
 Wells Fargo did not immediately respond to a request for comment.

 (This article has not been edited by Zeebiz editorial team and is auto-generated from an agency feed.)